arumadri/master_thesis_ua/README.md

 + `figure_3.R`, plotting function for figure 3 in the main outputs.
 + `generate_initial_states.R`, a walkthrough of generating the initial states.
 + `annual_incidence.R`, plotting function for figure 1 in the main outputs.
-+ `scenarios_cost_effect.R`, a walkthrough of estimating the impact of the intervention strategies and their cost-effectiveness
++ `scenarios_cost_effect.R`, a walkthrough of estimating the impact of the intervention strategies and their cost-effectiveness.
 + `tables.R`, a walkthrough of generating all tables in the study.

 ### /vingettes folder